Forward four All, the nonprofit trying to orchestrate an unholy land snatch between Anniston and Oxford, has a spokesperson: Charles Turner.

 And I’d encompass this addendum:

 Don’t tell Anniston’s remnants that splitting the metropolis’s population almost in half, and for this reason, enhancing the city’s racial divide, is better for all ultimately — or that it’s the handiest logical course.
 Don’t tell Anniston’s remnants that law main to dissolving Anniston’s faculties might enhance the one’s college students because they’d get to attend racially various Calhoun County colleges.
-And don’t tell Anniston’s remnants that reinvigorating assets values in Golden Springs thru an Oxford escape will routinely breed economic trends and process opportunities for the city’s minority neighborhoods.
+And don’t tell Anniston’s remnants that reinvigorating asset values in Golden Springs through an Oxford escape will routinely breed economic trends and process opportunities for the city’s minority neighborhoods.
 If Wards 2 and 3 need assistance, move there and assist us in assisting them.